 Quadient Postage Meters

 Neopost is one of the most popular postage meter suppliers.
 With a huge selection of highly capable machines, they’ve got an option to match every type of business.

-Quadient's range of machines starts at the entry level, with the IJ-25.
-The IJ-25 is capable of printing 20 letters per minute and storing up to eight marketing messages.
-At the opposite end of the scale, the advanced IJ-15k postage meter can deal with up to 250 pieces per minute.
+Quadient's range of machines starts with the IS-280 and IN-360, capable of printing 20 lpm and 45 lpm, respectively.
+At the opposite end of the scale, the advanced IS-6000 postage meter can deal with up to 300 lpm.

 Complementary Quadient products include letter folders, inserters and addressing equipment.